amchappell9/vette-tracker/README.md

 # Vette Tracker

-A tool to track corvette prices over time.
-Built using React, Netlify Functions, and FaunaDB.
+A tool to track Corvette prices over time.
+Built using React, Tailwind CSS, Netlify Functions, and FaunaDB.

 ## Use